The 6 Best Stainless Steel Cookware Sets, Tested by Allrecipes

 Buy It: Made In The Starter Kit, $359; Made In

-Best Copper-Core Set: Anolon Nouvelle Stainless 11-Piece Cookware Set
+Best Copper-Core Set: Anolon Nouvelle Stainless 10-Piece Cookware Set

 We've already established that copper is an excellent conductor, and it doesn't hurt that it provides a stylish touch to any kitchen.
 This premium set from Anolon features a multi-layer metal base with a copper core and polished stainless steel construction.

-Included in the set are two covered saucepans, one covered stock pot, two French skillets (one covered) and one covered saute pan.
-Rachel says, "The two smaller saucepans seem a bit redundant — they aren't that much different in size and anything you can make in the smaller pan could be made in the medium pan."
+Included in the set are two covered saucepans, one covered stock pot, two frying pans, and one covered saute pan.
+Rachel says, "The two smaller saucepans seem a bit redundant - they aren't that much different in size and anything you can make in the smaller pan could be made in the medium pan."

 During testing, there was some patchy browning on the steak, however the pan sauce came out beautifully.
 The large frying pan could fit up to four eggs at a time, and they easily slipped out of the pan without issue.

 On the downside, Rachel did notice some wear and oil marks following use.
 She also found that the pans were quite heavy, and could be difficult for some to use.
 Overall, this is a stunning set that will add the elegance of copper to any kitchen without having to spend too much.